Nelson-Gon/manymodelr/README.md

 ```

-For previous users, please see the `NEWS.md` [file](https://github.com/Nelson-Gon/manymodelr/blob/master/NEWS.md) for a list of changes and/or additions.
 For a complete list of available functions, please use:

  ```